 8. Take a Bike Tour

 If you want an authentic Dutch experience, we recommend you cycle the streets of Amsterdam!
 There are hundreds of miles of cycling paths in the city and you will for sure find the cycling route for you.
-From easy routes to a beach tour, there are several options in our cycling in Amsterdam guide.
 There we also listed the best bike rental companies and cycling routes outside the city.
 Enjoy!

 Image courtesy: Toeuropeandbeyond.com